The science

 DOI: 10.3945/ajcn.115.120873

-Large-scale analysis of vitamin D status across Europe, finding 40% deficient and 13% severely deficient.
+Large-scale analysis finding 40% of Europeans deficient and 13% severely deficient.

 Ridker PM, Rifai N, Rose L, et al. (2002).
 Comparison of C-reactive protein and low-density lipoprotein cholesterol levels in the prediction of first cardiovascular events.
 New England Journal of Medicine, 347(20), 1557–1565.